fakerybakery/php-math-captcha/README.md

  - [ ] Add more options for customization, e.g. fonts, size, rotation, color, etc Have a feature request?
 Please make a GitHub Issue!
 ## License
-This package is licensed under the ISC license.
+This package is licensed under the GPLv3 license.